sawyerthemiller/request-sirius-activation/README.md

 **THIS MAY NOT WORK ANYMORE AND I APOLOGISE**

+It seems there may be a 'blacklist' flag and some older methods of activating without payment might have tripped it.
+Looking into it...

 <a href="https://i.ibb.co/pjJKZVfn/sxm.jpg">"Homer Simpson Approved"</a>

 This is ONLY a proof of concept.
 I do not condone piracy or illegal activities.
 Please purchase SXM if you intend to use it on a regular basis.